exothink/eXoCAN/README.md

 <!-- END COMPATIBILITY TABLE -->

 # Installation:
-To install, use the Arduino Library Manager and search for "exoCAN" and install the library.  'exoCAN' was developed using Platformio and STM32duino.
+To install, use the Arduino Library Manager and search for "exoCAN" and install the library.
+The library was developed using Platformio and STM32duino.

 ## Dependencies:
  * None

 # Features:
 * Std and Extended IDs
-* Multiple bit rates
+* Multiple Bit Rates
 * Hardware ID filtering, 32/16b, List/Masked
-* Listen Only, eavesdrop mode
+* Listen Only, Eavesdrop Mode
-* CAN Transceiver Chip or Single Wire hardware bus
+* CAN Transceiver Chip or Single Wire Hardware Bus
-* Variable data length
+* Variable Data Length
 * Byte, Int16, Int32 and Int64 data interface

 # Examples: